Types Of Mortgage Lenders And Lender Overlays For Home Loans

 - Advantage of banks is they can do business in all 50 states and not be licensed

-The Gustan Cho Team at USA Mortgage are national mortgage bankers.
+Gustan Cho Associates at Loan Cabin Inc. NMLS 1657322 is national mortgage bankers.
 We are direct lenders with no overlays on government and conventional loans.
-USA Mortgage is also correspondent lenders and have investors where we can broker.
+Gustan Cho Associates at Loan Cabin is also correspondent lenders and have investors where we can broker.

 Mortgage Bankers close the home loans they originate under their own name and use their own money to fund borrowers loans.